-There are tons of different marketing grants available, some specific to a certain cause or sector, while others are geared towards only smaller or larger organizations.
+There are several marketing grants available—some specific to a certain cause or sector—while others are geared towards only smaller or larger organizations.
 If you want to learn more about which grant you should apply for, you’re in the right place.
 This guide will answer the following:

 - What are marketing grants for nonprofits?

 - How can nonprofits apply for marketing grants?